-The reason I started this blog is due to my love of vintage maps and natural history images.
+I started this blog because of my love of vintage maps and natural history images.
 I used to spend many hours as a child pouring over pictorial encyclopedias.
-That’s why I have made this DIY butterfly Christmas ornament, to reflect my interest.
+I have made this DIY butterfly Christmas ornament to reflect my interest.

-I chose the vintage butterfly images from the many hundreds of natural history pictures on Pictureboxblue because of their colors.
+I chose the vintage butterfly images from the hundreds of natural history pictures on Pictureboxblue because of their colours.

-Any of the vintage natural history images on Pictureboxblue can be used to make these upcycled Christmas ornaments.
-I think that the tuna can ornaments will look just as good with one of the many gorgeous bird illustrations or flower paintings on the site.
+Any vintage natural history images on Pictureboxblue can be used to make these upcycled Christmas ornaments.
+I think the tuna can ornaments will look just as good with one of the many gorgeous bird illustrations or flower paintings on the site.

 Making Upcycled Tuna Can Vintage Image Ornaments

-The DIY butterfly Christmas ornament was made with stuff you are likely to have at home.
+The DIY butterfly Christmas ornament was made with stuff you will likely have at home.
 So no need to make an expensive trip to the craft store.

-I upcycled old tuna cans for the main body of the ornaments.
-Which I decorated with dictionary pages, old Christmas gift wrap scraps as well as the free butterfly images on Pictureboxblue.
+I upcycled old tuna cans for the main body of the ornaments, which I decorated with dictionary pages, old Christmas gift wrap scraps, and the free butterfly images on Pictureboxblue.